DÓCHAS

 Monday 2nd December | 7pm

 Join us as we will be looking at ways in which you can spend Christmas in Australia merrily.
-Sometimes it can challenging being away from our loved ones at Christmas so we are putting together some great ideas of how to spend Christmas here in a much warmer climate!
+We have put together some great ideas of how to spend Christmas here in a much warmer climate!

 Dóchas // Understanding and de-stigmatising loneliness